Travel overland from Yunnan to Laos with Mekong River Cruise

 On a tuk tuk, typical of the country, you will undertake an exploratory tour of Luang Prabang in the morning.

-You visit the busy morning market and afterwards you drive to what is probably the most beautiful and biggest monastery in Luang Prabang, Wat Mai.
+Visit the busy morning market and afterwards you drive to what is probably the most beautiful and biggest monastery in Luang Prabang, Wat Mai.
 Wat Mai Monastery was built towards the end of the 18th century by King Anourout and mainly served as the residence of the royal family.
-The most outstanding features of the temple are the golden relief slabs of the front façade.

 After that you visit the National Museum housed in the former royal palace (Haw Kham).